kuldeepsingh15/splitwise-mcp-bot/README.md

 ## License

 This project is for educational and personal use.
-Please respect the terms of service for all APIs used.
+Please respect the terms of service for all APIs used do not breach privacy.